ID: 58236947

 You may be looking at one of the rarest U.S. stamps in existence.
 Sure, there are plenty of #491 stamps graded XF90 and higher.
 But, as far as I have been able to determine, this is the only one with a perfin.
 I have scoured the online archives of the Philatelic Foundation, The American Philatelic Expertizing Service, PSAG and Professional Stamp Experts and this is the only certified example I have found.
 As a perfin, this particular SFE design (pattern S123) was used by the Atchison Topeka & Santa Fe Railway Co. between 1914 and 1917 and is considered a D+ perfin.
 But on a #491 graded XF90, it appears to be one of a kind.
 Perfins on coil issues are a rare lot to begin with.

 There are a lot of U.S. stamps that should never be purchased without a certificate of authenticity and high on that list is #491.
 First, there are fakes out there (see photo 4 from the PF archives for one documented example).
 Second, #491 is a very scarce stamp.
 Over the last 13 years, PSE has only certified 113 #491's as genuine (72 used and 41 mint).
-By contrast, they have certified 294 #454's and 189 #453 as genuine, many of which were submitted as #491 (see images 5 - 8 for a sampling of PF certs for stamps that were submitted as #491 but turned out to be various other catalog numbers).
+By contrast, they have certified 294 #454's and 189 #453 as genuine, many of which were submitted as #491 (see images 5 - 6 for a sampling of PF certs for stamps that were submitted as #491 but turned out to be various other catalog numbers).
 The watermarks on these old coils can be terribly elusive and require the trained eye of a true expert to certify.
-Many sellers also get tripped up on the design type (see photo 8). #491 is type II which means there is only one shading line in the fold at far left and in the next-to-last fold at the far right of the ribbon (see photo 9 for detailed image).
-Experienced sellers even have trouble with this; listing 126256707340 (photo 10) is one such example as you can clearly see two shading lines in the ribbon making it type III, not type II.
-(To the seller's credit, they removed the listing when I pointed out the error.)
-Always do your own due diligence and check to make sure the stamp you are bidding on has the correct design type.
-For example, listing 266348595246 appears to be type III (two shading lines instead of one).
-If the listing photos aren't clear enough to tell, just ask the seller to post a better image.
-If they refuse, then move on.
-You also have to contend with sellers who probably shouldn't be selling stamps in the first place.
-One obvious example is item 265845519897 (photo 18), which is clearly a pair of #599.
 Uncertified #491's are simply space-fillers.
 This one has been examined by PSE and declared genuine (see photo 3).
+I've taken all the guesswork out of this one.
+As you review all the #491's currently available, you'll find that you can spend well over $8500 for uncertified copies or $2500 for a true rarity with a good cert.
+Seems like a "no-brainer" to me.
+It also makes reselling the stamp a lot easier when the time comes.

 Seller Information